rocket-pool/docs.rocketpool.net/docs/es/node-staking/cli-intro.md

-   withdraw-rpl, i                               Withdraw RPL staked against the node withdraw-eth, h                               Withdraw ETH staked on behalf of the node withdraw-credit, wc                           (Saturn) Withdraw ETH credit from the node as rETH deposit, d                                    Make a deposit and create a minipool create-vacant-minipool, cvm                   Create an empty minipool, which can be used to migrate an existing solo staking validator as part of the 0x00 to 0x01 withdrawal credentials upgrade send, n                                       Send ETH or tokens from the node account to an address.
+   withdraw-rpl, i                               Withdraw RPL staked against the node withdraw-eth, h                               Withdraw ETH staked on behalf of the node withdraw-credit, wc                           (Saturn) Withdraw ETH credit from the node as rETH send, n                                       Send ETH or tokens from the node account to an address.
 ENS names supported.
 Use 'all' as the amount to send the entire balance. <token> can be 'rpl', 'eth', 'fsrpl' (for the old RPL v1 token), 'reth', or the address of an arbitrary token you want to send (including the 0x prefix). set-voting-delegate, sv                       (DEPRECATED) Use `rocketpool pdao set-signalling-address` instead clear-voting-delegate, cv                     (DEPRECATED) Use `rocketpool pdao clear-signalling-address` instead